Dark-Vinaal/Python-Learning/Day-2/notes.md

 ```bash
 python --version
 ```
-and you should see Python 3.14.0 (as of October 2025 when this note was written; you might see a newer version available at the time you install).
+> and you should see Python 3.14.0 (as of October 2025 when this note was written; But you might see a newer version available at the time you install).

 ---